jonathaneunice/textdata/docs/example.rst

 If you want to elide the newlines, use ``text(text, join=' ')`` and the newline characters will be replaced with spaces.

-A new ``textline`` call makes this even easier.
+A ``textline`` call makes this even easier.
 It gives a single, no-breaks string by default.
 It's particularly useful for rendering single, very long lines.